POLDER-Crew/polder-federated-search/README.md

 The Helm chart also includes a Kubernetes `CronJob` that tells Gleaner to index [once a week](https://cron.help/#0_0_*_*_3).

+Take a look at `helm/values.yaml` to customize this setup.
+Pay particular attention to `dataLocation` at the bottom.

 ### Development
 I'd love for people to use this for all kinds of scientific data repository searches - please feel free to fork it, submit a PR, or ask questions.